patientlyreviewed/WebFundamentals/src/content/en/tools/chrome-devtools/console/reference.md

 # Console Reference {: .page-title }

+TODO redirect .../console/ to .../console/get-started and update the tutorial

 {% include "web/_shared/contributors/kaycebasques.html" %}

 [API]: /web/tools/chrome-devtools/console/api
 [utilities]: /web/tools/chrome-devtools/console/utilities
 [tutorial]: /web/tools/chrome-devtools/console/get-started

-This page is a comprehensive reference of features related to the Chrome DevTools Console.
+This page is a reference of features related to the Chrome DevTools Console.
 It assumes that you're already familiar with using the Console to view logged messages and run JavaScript.
 If not, see [Get Started][tutorial].